boxuk/trello/README.md

 Clojure wrapper for the Trello API.

+To generate your api key and api token visit: https://trello.com/1/appKey/generate

 ## Usage

 Trello is available from Clojars.org.
 To use it, add the following as a dependency in Leiningen.